rbaderts/liftsim/README.md

 4-lift elevator simiulation.
-The state of each step is stored allowing pause, rewind, fastforward capability.
+Just to explore some new technology

-Backend written in go using Iris web framework Frontend HTML5
+Go, Html5, Javascript, Websockets

 To build & run: